Danish Shipowners' Association: 21st century

-In the spring of 2020, both the Global and Danish shipping was confronted with a new challenge when the world closed due to the COVID-19 pandemic.
-The Danish lockdown and the more rigorous entry restrictions made it more or less impossible for sailors to discharge and sign on which meant that many had their time of sailing prolonged for an unknown time.
-During the pandemic Danish Shipping worked hard for the sailors to make them be heard and included in political consideration, which turned out to be fruitful work in terms of the establishment of a “crew shift agreement” and the option for international sailors to get vaccinated in Denmark.
-Despite these challenges, the Danish Shipping industry again saw commercial gain during a world crisis as it was seen during World War I. The commercial gain is for example reflected in the annual budget of companies such as MÆRSK, one of the biggest members of Danish Shipping, which saw a 16% increase in their business from 2019 to 2020.
+In the spring of 2020, Danish shipping was confronted with a new challenge when many parts of the world entered lockdown due to the COVID-19 pandemic.
+The Danish lockdown and the stricter entry restrictions made it far more difficult for sailors to discharge and sign on which meant that many had their time of sailing prolonged for an unknown time.
+During the pandemic Danish Shipping worked hard for the sailors to let them be heard and included in political consideration, which turned out to be fruitful work in terms of the establishment of a “crew shift agreement” and the option for international sailors to get vaccinated in Denmark.
+Despite these challenges, the Danish Shipping industry again saw commercial gain during a world crisis as it was seen during World War I. The commercial gain is for example reflected in the annual budget of companies such as MÆRSK, one of the biggest members of Danish Shipping, who saw a 16% increase in their business from 2019 to 2020.